Namelessiety/vueCalc/README.md

 # calculator

-This template should help get you started developing with Vue 3 in Vite.
+This should help get you started with setting up Vue 3 in Vite.

 ## Recommended IDE Setup